 This is a question I get asked quite a lot and it isn't an easy one to answer.
-In terms of the intrinsic value of the book, the most common scenario is that a good sympathetic repair is unlikely to significantly increase the value of the book but it may well make it more saleable.
-If you can find another copy online in better condition than your own and it is cheaper than the repair, then the choice may be easy.
+In terms of the intrinsic value of the book, the most common scenario is that a good sympathetic repair is unlikely to significantly increase the value of the book but it may well make it more saleable, if that is what you are looking to do.
+If you are looking to keep the book and can find another copy online in better condition than your own and it is cheaper than the cost of repair, then the choice may be easy.
 However, there are exceptions - books of particular value or historical significance for example, where the cost of repair may be small compared to the value of the book.
 However, the most common value to the books I repair is sentimental value.
 Family heirlooms, books handed down though the family, family Bibles, dictionaries and cooking books are all commonly to be found in the bindery undergoing some kind of repair or re-binding.
 Only you can say what value you put on that book and what you would be prepared to spend to have it repaired.

 What's the Typical Cost of a Repair?

 As explained above, every book is different so it is very hard to give a generalisation.
 However, the majority of routine book repairs I deal with probably fall into the broad range of £125 to £300.
 Family Bibles usually require more work so are a little higher (see the Bible Repair page).
 I would need to see your book to give a firm quotation for any work, but I should normally be able to give you an estimate based on photographs and a discussion with you about what you would like me to do..